Does the Supreme Court have a double standard on religion?

 "That holding erodes the foundational principles of religious tolerance that the court elsewhere has so emphatically protected, and it tells members of minority religions in our country that they are outsiders, 'not full members of the political community,' " Sotomayor added.

-Justice Anthony Kennedy, who wrote the majority decision in the Masterpiece case, said members of the Colorado Civil Rights Commission "showed elements of a clear and impermissible hostility" toward the religious beliefs of Jack Phillips, the baker.
+In the Masterpiece case, Justice Anthony Kennedy, who wrote the majority decision, said members of the Colorado Civil Rights Commission "showed elements of a clear and impermissible hostility" toward the religious beliefs of Jack Phillips, the baker.

 At public hearings, some commissioners "endorsed the view that religious beliefs cannot legitimately be carried into the public sphere or commercial domain," "disparaged Phillips' faith as despicable and characterized it as merely rhetorical, and compared his invocation of his sincerely held religious beliefs to defenses of slavery and the Holocaust," Kennedy wrote.